Don't Breathe 2

-Don't Breathe 2 is a 2021 American horror thriller film directed by Rodo Sayagues in his directorial debut, from a screenplay he co-wrote with Fede Álvarez.
-The sequel to 2016's Don't Breathe, it was produced by Álvarez, Sam Raimi and Robert Tapert.
-The film stars Stephen Lang, reprising his role as Norman Nordstrom / "The Blind Man", with Brendan Sexton III and Madelyn Grace in supporting roles.
+Don't Breathe 2 is a 2021 American horror film directed by Rodo Sayagues, who co-wrote it with Fede Álvarez.
+It is the sequel to Don't Breathe (2016) and a second installment in the Don't Breathe franchise.
+The film stars Stephen Lang, reprising his role as Norman Nordstrom, with Brendan Sexton III and Madelyn Grace in supporting roles.

 After the critical and commercial success of the first film, talks for a sequel began in November 2016, with Álvarez then set to return as the film's director.
-In January 2020, the project was green-lit by the studio, with Sayagues replacing Álvarez as director and Lang reprising his role.
-Principal photography began on August 7, 2020, in Belgrade, Serbia, and wrapped on October 8, 2020.
+In January 2020, the project was green-lit, with Sayagues replacing Álvarez as director and Lang reprising his role.
+Principal photography began in August 2020, in Belgrade, Serbia, and wrapped in October.

-Don't Breathe 2 was theatrically released in the United States on August 13, 2021, by Sony Pictures Releasing.
-The film grossed $53 million worldwide, making it a moderate success, and received mixed reviews from critics, with praise for Lang's performance, but criticism for the screenplay.
-A third film is in development.
+Don't Breathe 2 was released in the United States on August 13, 2021, by Sony Pictures Releasing.
+The film grossed over $53 million worldwide and received mixed reviews from critics.

 Plot

-Eight years after the events of the first film, blind Navy SEAL veteran Norman Nordstrom lives with 11-year-old Phoenix and his Rottweiler, Shadow, in a Detroit suburb.
+Eight years after the events of the first film, blind Navy SEAL veteran Norman Nordstrom lives with his 11-year-old daughter Phoenix and his rottweiler Shadow in a Detroit suburb.
 Norman tells Phoenix that her birth mother died in a fire in their old house.

 Hernandez, Norman's only connection with society and a veteran Army Ranger, convinces Norman to let Phoenix accompany her on an errand in town to have some time out of the house.
-A gangster attempts to abduct Phoenix but is scared away by Shadow.
-His gang follows Hernandez's van back to Norman's where they wait for Hernandez to drop Phoenix off, then kill her when she leaves.
-They lure Shadow away and kill him off screen.
-When Norman goes outside to look for Shadow the gang breaks in to kidnap Phoenix.
-A struggle ensues between Norman and the gang, when the gang leader, Raylan, tells Phoenix that he is her real father, confirming it by showing they both have a streak of white hair.
+Whilst on their trip, Hernandez lets Phoenix visit her old burnt down house where her mom supposedly died.
+A gangster named Raylan attempts to abduct Phoenix but is scared away by Shadow.
+His gang follows Hernandez's van back to Norman's where they wait for her to drop Phoenix off, before proceeding to block off the road with their vans and murder Hernandez by bashing her to death with a hammer.
+They lure Shadow away and kill him off-screen.
+When Norman goes outside to look for Shadow, the gang breaks in to kidnap Phoenix.
+A struggle ensues between Norman and the gang, and Raylan tells Phoenix that he is her real father, confirming it by showing they both have a streak of white hair.

 It is revealed that Phoenix's house burned down after a meth lab explosion in the basement, and Raylan had been jailed for eight years.
 Norman found Phoenix unconscious in the wreckage and took her home to take the place of his dead daughter.
 Upon release, Raylan saw Phoenix alive when she left flowers at her mother's memorial.
-Phoenix is chloroformed by a gangster.
+Phoenix is chloroformed by a henchman.
 Raylan sets his own dog to kill Norman, who traps the animal in the attic.
 The gang sets the house on fire and leaves with Phoenix.
-Norman befriends the dog as they escape together and the dog leads him to the gang's hotel hideout.
+Norman befriends the dog as they escape together and it leads him to the gang's hotel hideout.